Author: Sagar Shah

 LinkedIn is a great place to connect with professionals and to request an informational interview over a cup of coffee or call.
-Search for companies and roles you’d be interested in and reach out!
+Search for a companies and roles you’d be interested in and reach out!
 Prepare for these meetings like you are going for an interview.

 Volunteering is a great way to expand your network, gain Canadian experience and learn more about the work environment in your community.
 Look for volunteer centers in your region and connect with them for opportunities based on your experience and skills.
 It may also help you find a job in Canada and show your willingness to learn!